tritonJS826/masters-way/README.md

 3. Create .env file inside all modules with variables from .env.example (ask Ekaterina for values)

+4. Run databases and nginx in containers (check local.ngnix.conf for right addresses):

+`docker-compose -f local.docker.docker-compose.yml up`

-4. You can run all modules locally (don't forget about database, you should up them manually)
+5. You can run all modules locally (don't forget about database, you should up them manually)

 `pnpm run start`